 - Some clients find it particularly valuable to use this service for difficult-to-execute, emerging market transactions since BNY Mellon will assume the risk of settling the transaction and the burden of complying with complex regulatory regimes.

 Trading Data Shows That Clients Understand — and Use — Different Options: The trading data shows that clients and their investment managers strategically use a combination of standing instruction and directly negotiated transactions with various providers based on the specifics of a transaction and their own objectives — clearly indicating that they understand the costs and benefits of these options.
 For example:

-- Investment managers for BNY Mellon's custodial clients used BNY Mellon's standing instruction service for less than 4% (by volume) of our clients' foreign exchange requirements in 2010 and 2011.
+- Investment managers for BNY Mellon's custodial clients use BNY Mellon's standing instruction service for only a small percentage of our clients' foreign exchange requirements.

 - Of the assets held in custody at BNY Mellon, investment managers transact a significant majority of their foreign exchange transactions with third-party providers.